matuzalemmuller/tcc-engtelecom/k8s-deployment/README.md

 * 1 rook manager, which will be running in the master node

 ---
-## Install WordPress chart and use Rook volume & bucket to store files
+## Install WordPress chart and create Rook volume & bucket to store files

 ### Install NGINX Controller